godror/godror/README.md

 Use `ExecContext` and mark each OUT parameter with `sql.Out`.

-As sql.DB will close the statemenet ASAP, for long-lived objects (LOB, REF CURSOR), you have to keep the Stmt alive: Prepare the statement, and Close only after finished with the Lob/Rows.
+As sql.DB will close the statement ASAP, for long-lived objects (LOB, REF CURSOR), you have to keep the Stmt alive: Prepare the statement, and Close only after finished with the Lob/Rows.